 Schedule and logistics

-The payment for the work will be defined through a contract and will be made upon the work completion and after the final outputs of the consultation have been approved by the CARE Project Manager, with all necessary documentation attached, as per CARE’s administrative procedures (the consultants’ time sheets and other required documentation).
+The payment for the work will be defined through a Contract and will be made upon the work completion and after the final outputs of the consultation have been approved by CARE’s Project Manager, with all necessary documentation attached, as per CARE’s administrative procedures (the consultants’ time sheets and other required documentation).

-CARE will not provide logistical support to the Consultant for the named consultancy, nor will it accept any extra costs for it – organisation and costs for meals, accommodation, transportation and similar, that may occur will be entirely born by the Consultant.
-CARE will not pay any additional costs for stakeholder’s participation in the consultancy works, such as for an example participation in meetings, interviews etc.
+CARE will not provide logistical support to the Consultant for the named consultancy, nor will it accept any extra costs for it – organisational costs.
+Costs for meals, accommodation, transportation and similar, that may occur will be entirely born by the Consultant.
+CARE will not pay any additional costs for stakeholder’s participation in the consultancy work, such as for an example participation in meetings, interviews etc.

-The Consultant shall suggest a total fee for entire consultancy in MKD.
-The offered price/bid should include all costs including taxes and related costs of the bidder (travel, meetings etc.).
-The project is financed by the European Union and registered in the Central Donor Assistance Database of Republic of Macedonia (CDAD) with number of confirmation 07/01-18/3764 exempting the project from VAT, and the selected bidder should respect the procedure for tax exemption.
+The Consultant shall suggest a total fee for the entire consultancy in MKD.
+The offered price/bid should include all costs, including taxes and related costs of the bidder (travel, meetings etc.) i.e. should be presented in gross per day.
+The project is financed by the European Union and registered in the Central Donor Assistance Database of Republic of Macedonia (CDAD) with number of confirmation 07/01-18/3764 exempting the project from VAT.
+If the bidder is a legal entity, the offer should be presented without VAT.

 Management and organization

-The Consultant will report to Mr. Dragan Perić, CARE’s Project Manager.
+The Consultant will report to Mr. Dragan Perić, CARE Project Manager.

 The Consultant (Key Short-Term Expert) must comply with the following criteria:

-- MA University degree in law, with at least 5 years expertise in designing regulations.
+- MA University degree in Law, with at least 10 years expertise in designing regulations.

 - Excellent knowledge and previous documented consulting experience in analysis of legal frameworks in the fields of economy and/or agriculture.
 Previous documented work in analysis, lobbying and amending of the laws in the country.

-- Knowledge about institutions/networks/organisations relevant for the issues of designing legislation in the country as well as those relevant for agriculture development.
+- Knowledge about institutions/networks/organisations relevant for the issues of designing legislation in the country.
+Knowledge of stakeholders and decision makers relevant for agriculture development.

-- Excellent writing skills in Macedonian language.
+- Excellent writing skills in Macedonian language, excellent usage of proper legal terminology.
 Knowledge of English language.

-- Provide references on the related work (should be submitted with the consultancy bid).
+- References on the related work (should be submitted with the consultancy bid).

 - Excellent interpersonal and communication skills.